We love to celebrate achievements at Auchengray Primary and are especially interested in what our children do out of school.

 - Work – skills identified in the Scottish Government’s lifelong skills strategy which are valued highly by employers and are key to success in the world of work.

-At the beginning of each month (starting from October), the children will bring home their Skills’ Diary.
+Throughout the year, the children will bring home their Skills’ Diary.
 We hope you enjoy talking with your child about their learning.

 This term we are learning about –

-Primary 1 to 3 will be finding out about the Weather.
+Primary 1 to 3 will be finding out about Scottish Myths and Legends

-Primary 4 to 7 will be learning about Natual Disasters.
+Primary 4 to 7 will be learning about Mary Queen of Scots

 If you have any information or can help us in our topics, please let the school know!